top of page

 Most People Can't feel it.jpg

-People, animals, birds, plants and pollinators are all electromagnetic.
+What are the physical and mental impacts of excessive screen time and exposure to wireless, microwave radiation?
+We know that People, animals, birds, plants and pollinators are all electromagnetic.
 Every living cell in your body whispers quiet instructions to send and receive chemicals which can impact our body.
-Artificial electromagnetic radiation from wireless devices is digitally pulsed and can interfere with this quiet whisper that takes place within and between every cell.

 Hundreds of scientific studies clearly show the harmful effects of this microwave radiation.
 Just like smoking, 2nd hand radiation can be harmful to family, friends, pets and bystanders.